Financial-Times/engineering-progression/site/pages/docs-api.md

 	// supporting examples
 	"examples": [String],

+	// An array of URLs which support understanding of how the
+	// competency might be met.
+This array may be empty,
+	// indicating that there are no supporting URLs "supportingUrls": [
+		{
+			"label": String,
+			"url": String
+		}
+	],

 	// A longer description of the competency.
 This may be null
 	// if the competency has no description "description": String,